skywolf829/NeuralStreamFunction/README.md

 # Neural Stream Function
-This project uses neural networks to model vector fields for visualization.
+This project uses neural networks to extract stream functions from vector fields, which can be visualized to understand the flow.
+The paper was submitted to Pacific Visualization 2023 and is under review.

 ## Installation